 Vaginal yeast infections (also known as Candida vaginitis), can be an unpleasant and uncomfortable topic for women who suffer from this condition.

-At Mitchell Medical Group, we regularly see women who have been to their gynecologist for these infections, but they experience chronic relapses.
+At Mitchell Medical Group, we regularly see women who have been to their gynecologists for these infections, but they experience chronic relapses.
 Why?

 These relapses happen because one pill of an anti-fungal medication is not sufficient to treat the problem.
 Vaginal yeast infections may appear to be a local problem, but they are the perfect example of the more complex medical issue concerning a micro-biome imbalance.

 Our internal microbiome (the coexistence of bacteria and fungi in our bodies) is getting increased attention in the lay and medical news.
 Medical researchers are becoming aware of how important maintaining a balance between good and bad bacteria in our own body affects our health.

 The problem is that doctors and patients may be their own worst enemies in disrupting this critical balance.